-- 5.1 The Trust promotes and provides a range of services to students: - Access to counselling provision - Student mentors who offer support to their peers - Pastoral staff who work closely with students and offer guidance - Multi-Agency support from a range of external organisations, e.g. Healthy Minds and CAMHS - Early Help procedures coordinated by the pastoral staff (early intervention) - Access to wellbeing programmes and online materials - Welcome days and transition events - Involving students in Academy decisions, e.g. through the Student Council - Student voice - An Academy ethos which promotes respect and tolerance - Regular communication with parents/carers - Promotion of five ways to wellbeing Connect, Be active, Take notice, Keep learning, Give. - 5.2 The Trust facilitates a context for learning through: - Enhancing Academy facilities and resources - Recognising the background of individual students and their physical, social and emotional needs - Establishing clear rules, routines and expectations about behaviour for learning and social cohesion - Encouraging positive, caring and constructive relationships - Reasonable tailored adjustments to improve access to learning. - 5.3 The Trust enhances student motivation and learning through: - Consistent support for vulnerable children and those with SEN from trained teams of pastoral, learning support, teaching assistants and other agencies where appropriate.
-This includes specialist support for students who may be experiencing challenges as a result of undergoing trauma or significant change.
+- 5.1 The Trust promotes and provides a range of services to students: - Access to counselling provision. - Student mentors who offer support to their peers. - Pastoral staff who work closely with students and offer guidance and internal interventions. - Multi-agency support from a range of external organisations, e.g. Healthy Minds and CAMHS. - Early Help procedures coordinated by the pastoral staff (early intervention). - Access to wellbeing programmes and online materials. - Welcome days, Induction and transition events. - Involving students in Academy decisions, e.g. through the Academy Council. - An Academy ethos that promotes respect and tolerance. - Regular communication with parents/carers. - Promotion of five ways to wellbeing Connect, Be active, Take notice, Keep learning, Give.

+5.2 The Trust facilitates a context for learning through:

+- Enhancing Academy facilities and resources - Recognising the background of individual students and their physical, social and emotional needs - Establishing clear rules, routines and expectations about behaviour for learning and social cohesion - Encouraging positive, caring and constructive relationships - Reasonable tailored adjustments to improve access to learning.

+5.3 The Trust enhances student motivation and learning through:

-- Focused support for those who experience bullying, abuse and/or discrimination, e.g. as a result of students questioning their gender identity. - A range of challenging opportunities for all students - An exciting and varied range of extra-curricular events and trips - A balanced curriculum with opportunities for intellectual, physical and expressive development - Encouraging independence in learning. - 5.4 The Trust enhances student self-esteem and personal development through: - The Personal Development Curriculum which includes Citizenship, Personal, Social, Health and Economic (PSHE) Education and Relationship and Sex Education (RSE) - Opportunities for student leadership through school council and mentoring roles - Opportunities for reflection and spiritual development through art, literature and the RE curriculum - Careers advice - An emphasis on praise and reward.
+- Consistent support for vulnerable children and those with SEND from trained teams of pastoral staff, learning support staff, teaching assistants and other agencies where appropriate.
+This includes specialist support for students who may be experiencing challenges as a result of undergoing trauma or significant change. - Focused support for those who experience bullying, abuse and/or discrimination. - A range of challenging opportunities for all students. - An exciting and varied range of extra-curricular events and trips. - A balanced curriculum with opportunities for intellectual, physical and expressive development. - Encouraging independence in learning.

+5.4 The Trust enhances student self-esteem and personal development through:

+- The Personal Development Curriculum which includes Citizenship, Personal, Social, Health and Economic (PSHE) Education and Relationship and Sex Education (RSE). - Opportunities for student leadership through Academy Council and mentoring roles. - Opportunities for reflection and spiritual development through art, literature and the RE curriculum. - Careers advice. - An emphasis on praise and reward.